-For many years, the Associate Dealers have utilized point-of-sale scanners and terminals linked to in-store minicomputers.
-These systems provide online access to store inventories and prices and several years of history about each stock-keeping unit.
+For many years, the Associate Dealers have utilized point-of-sale scanners and terminals linked to in-store computers.
+These systems provide on-line access to store inventories and prices and several years of history about each stock-keeping unit.
 The point-of-sale system is used to process credit card and debit card transactions, provide detailed information about buying patterns of Canadian Tire customers and analyze the effect of merchandising programs.
 This information is also being used in conjunction with the Canadian Tire 'Money' on the Card loyalty program.
 The in-store system provides information which enables Associate Dealers to maximize sales and margins and monitor service levels and costs.
 Automatic orders are calculated and transmitted to Canadian Tire over a communications network which also sends new product and price data from Canadian Tire to Associate Dealers.
+During 2005, the existing point-of-sale system was replaced with a new point-of-sale system to better serve customers of Associate Dealers.

-Canadian Tire's information systems are a complex set of integrated systems which process orders, monitor inventories and handle the distribution and transportation of goods across the supply chain.
+CTR's information systems are a complex set of integrated systems which process orders, monitor inventories and handle the distribution and transportation of goods across the supply chain.
 The Company continues to make progress in the design and implementation of powerful analytical capabilities to assist the buying and logistics functions.
 Business processes have been examined and redefined to make more efficient use of the information provided from Canadian Tire Associate Stores.
-Significant changes to the

-Company's technology systems and software continue to be implemented so as to achieve the desired functions and processes, which are key to future cost improvements.
+Significant changes to the Company's technology systems and software continue to be implemented so as to achieve the desired functions and processes, which are key to future cost improvements.